 Stäubli’s electrical connectors use innovative MULTILAM technology to enable electrical energy transfer at rapid rates, and contain individually spring-loaded conducting elements which create a very high area of contact when plugged in.

 This high surface area permits exceptionally high current densities, allowing transmission of high currents - up to 1000 A / 1000 V - through the removable connector.
 Custom connectors at higher current capacities are additionally available.11,12 Significant reductions in charging time, and undesirable downtime of AGVs, can be achieved using these connectors.

 Incorporated into robotic charging systems, these connectors are able to charge AGVs so rapidly that their existing schedules need not be interrupted.
 Specially designed by Staubli, the guiding systems can function under high positional and angular misalignment and are even self-cleaning, ensuring a fast and precise charge.13

-By coupling high-current connectors and intricately designed robotic guidance systems, Stäubli provide a complete charging solution for AGVs that is safe, flexible and efficient.
-Ultimately, this technology removes the need for human supervision, and paves the way for total automation of labor-intensive processes.
+By coupling high-current connectors and intricately designed robotic guidance systems, Stäubli provides a complete charging solution for AGVs that is safe, flexible, and efficient.
+Ultimately, this technology removes the need for human supervision and paves the way for total automation of labor-intensive processes.

 References and Further Reading